citp/privacy-policy-historical/a/al/all/allears.net.md

 If you choose to subscribe to our weekly newsletter, **ALL EARS®** , you will have to provide an e-mail address. **ALL EARS®** is only delivered electronically.

-RYI utilizes Ad-rotator.com for banner rotation and statistics.
-Ad-rotator.com maintains information on each visitor and all associated data for the last 7 days.
-Other information is kept in compact forms.
-Ad-rotator also tracks how many people are currently active on the site, where they are and came from, which ads were viewed at what time.
+RYI utilizes **[adspeed.com](http://adspeed.com/)** for banner rotation and statistics. **[adspeed.com](http://adspeed.com/)** maintains information on each visitor and all associated data for the last 30 days.
+Other information is kept in compact forms. **[adspeed.com](http://adspeed.com/)** also tracks how many people are currently active on the site, where they are and came from, which ads were viewed at what time.
 AllEarsNet® webmasters have access to this information.

 ### INFORMATION USE